-Geography at Cokethorpe promises never to be dull.
-I had the most fun in the Geography classroom; the teachers were beyond supportive and the course was a real mix of topics, and there was something that suited everyone.
-One thing that pleasantly surprised me was the fact Geography could be hands on; lessons were interactive and often involved little practicals or demonstrations, especially when it came to the physical side of the topic which kept everyone fully engaged in the subject throughout the two years of A Level.
-HISTORY The past is full of fascinating stories, insightful knowledge, painful realisations and heart-stopping moments!
+The past is full of fascinating stories, insightful knowledge, painful realisations and heart-stopping moments!
 History students learn about the events that have shaped the world in which we live but also develop critical-thinking skills.
 Focussing on different interpretations of past events, they learn how to synthesise and evaluate the validity of arguments.
 Source material enables students to learn how to analyse information, and interrogate it in order to ascertain its credibility and utility.
 History teaches effective argument, allows students to develop their own ideas and use evidence to underpin their ideas.

 History provides an ideal basis for a wide range of academic courses and careers.
 Careers in law, politics and journalism often begin with an academic background in History.
 Furthermore, History sits naturally alongside any combination of subjects, building readily transferable skills.

 I have been surprised by how much I've enjoyed studying History this year.
 My teachers really know their stuff and have helped me to develop my essay-writing technique.
 I would recommend it to anyone!

-EXAM BOARD

-AQA

-DESIRABLE REQUIREMENTS FOR STUDY

 A minimum of a Grade 6 in GCSE History.

 Since arriving at university, I've realised just how useful it was to study History at A Level.
 I know how to read articles quickly, how to find information in books and how to draw all this together to form an argument.

+LATIN

-LATIN Success in Latin at A Level is amongst the highest of accolades in any school's Sixth Form curriculum.
-The course challenges students to dissect, analyse and articulate the Latin and English languages; to translate not only the words and sentences used by Romans, but also to reflect the idioms of each language and examine their very nature; to read and evaluate the most influential literature, including works of Virgil, Ovid and Cicero, who exert their subject matter and artistry on our own world to this day.
+The Latin A Level course challenges students to dissect, analyse and articulate the Latin and English languages; to translate not only the words and sentences used by the Romans, but also to reflect on the idioms of each language and examine their very nature; to read and evaluate some of the most influential literature of western civilisation, including works of Virgil, Ovid and Cicero, writers whose power and artistry are felt to this day.

 Few subjects can claim to cultivate as wide a range of academic skills, which are as valuable in practice as they are on a university application.
-Above all, this subject requires the student to exercise their mind across the academic spectrum, considering the creativity of language alongside the logic of syntax, coupling grammatical analysis with artistic interpretation.
+Above all, the study of Latin requires students to exercise their minds across the academic spectrum, considering the creativity of language alongside the logic of syntax and coupling grammatical analysis with artistic interpretation.
 It is the subject for a student interested in the ancient world, keen on academic endeavour and with the ambition both to improve their skills of communication and to deepen their thinking.

-Top universities such as Oxford and Cambridge view an A Level in Latin favourably, and Latinists have gone on to a wide variety of careers including medicine, law, banking, the civil service and academia.
+Top universities such as Oxford and Cambridge view an A Level in Latin very favourably, as a mark of intellectual rigour.
+Latinists regularly go on to a wide variety of careers including medicine, law, banking, the civil service and academia.
 Latin can be a rewarding complement to Language, Arts and STEM subjects alike.

+OCR

-EXAM BOARD OCR DESIRABLE REQUIREMENTS FOR STUDY It is important that A Level Latinists should have a strong grounding in the language from GCSE.
+It is important that A Level Latinists should have a strong grounding in the language from GCSE.
 The minimum requirement is a Grade 7 in GCSE Latin.

 I love the challenge of Latin A Level and getting so close to the ancient authors and audiences through reading poetry and prose texts in the original language.
 The study of grammar and vocabulary has helped me to communicate better in all my subjects, and my teachers have supported and stretched my interests throughout the course.

+MATHEMATICS